johnwesleyquintero/wesai-np/README.md

 - **Cloud Image Storage:** Images are uploaded to secure cloud storage, keeping your note content clean and your database lean.
 - **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query (e.g., "all notes about marketing from the last month").
 - **Bi-Directional Linking:** Connect ideas by linking notes using `[[note-id|display text]]` syntax.
 A "Linked Mentions" section automatically displays all backlinks to the current note.
+- **Active Path Highlighting:** The sidebar visually indicates the full path to your currently selected note, improving spatial awareness within your file tree.
 - **Tagging System:** Assign multiple tags to notes for flexible, cross-folder organization.
 - **PWA Ready:** Installable as a Progressive Web App with offline caching of core assets for faster load times and a native-like experience.